dadepoteto/roproxy-but-js/README.md

 i am **NOT** responsible for you getting banned 💀
 if you do something dumb like use your main account or spam this too hard, that's on **you**.

+i am **ABSOLUTELY NOT** responsible for the loss of your account in case you somehow leak your token, it's **YOUR** responsability, not mine.

 **use an alt. always.**
 this proxy just forwards roblox api requests.
 what you do with it is **your problem**, not mine.